5 Veggies You Can Grow From Kitchen Scraps

 Here are a few more pictures of the stained plywood floors on the living room floor.

 Let me know what you think, is there something you would have done differently?
+Are you thinking of doing DIY plywood floors in your home?

 Share your thoughts in the comments below!